superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 #### Always send out `Accept`s

-Implementers may wish to *always* send out an `Accept` to remote interacters, even when the interaction is implicitly or explicitly permitted by their presence in the `always` array.
+Implementers may wish to *always* send out an `Accept` to remote interacters, even when the interaction is implicitly or explicitly permitted by their presence in the `automaticApproval` array.
 When receiving such an `Accept`, implementations may still want to update their representation of the interaction to include an `approvedBy` URI pointing at an approval.
 This may be useful later on when handling revocations (TODO).

 #### Type hinting: inline `object` property on `Accept` and `Reject`